maisieccino/maisie-site/frontend/src/pages/about.md

 layout: ../layouts/md.astro
 title: About me
 ---
-I'm a friendly nerd based in London, UK.
+I'm a nerdy woman based in London, UK.

 During weekdays, I'm a software engineer at Monzo Bank.
 I work on building tools, decisioning rules and interfaces to help customers recognise frauds and